SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Telemetry_API.md

 ### Alerts Page

 Each row in the **Alerts** table represents an alert that comes from a user terminal.
 Alerts will persist for as long as they are active.
-They are triggered if the condition was met at least once the previous 15 seconds.

 ### Routers Page